Terriao/OpenJND/README.md

 To keep the comparison reproducible:

 - **Image pool.** The 24 colour images of the **Kodak** photographic dataset, converted to grayscale, together with three classical grayscale test images (`Lena`, `Actor`, `Lighthouse`).
 All images are resized to 512 × 512 when their native resolution differs.
+The bundled `test_data/` directory contains enough imagery to reproduce every figure in this README.
 - **Aggregation.** Runtime is reported as the **mean over the full pool**, on a fixed hardware platform.
 - **Visualisation.** A single image — grayscale `Actor` (512 × 512) — is shown for every method, side by side, so the reader can compare maps at a glance.
 - **Defaults.** Every method is run with the parameter settings reported in its original publication.

 We deliberately do *not* report a single "winner" metric: JND maps are intermediate signals, and the right yardstick depends on the downstream application (compression bitrate, watermark robustness, IQA correlation, …).
-Application-specific benchmarks live in `benchmarks/` and can be invoked individually.

 ---